Home

 It is many of these people that, while not having true celiac disease, definitely have gluten sensitivity - unfortunately it is not recognized as a problem in the current medical model.
 Sometimes called 'wheat allergy' or 'gluten allergy', it is not an allergy in the true sense, as you will soon see.
 But it IS a REAL PROBLEM for those who have it!

-What is gluten?
+What is Gluten

 Gluten is a protein that is present in grains such as wheat, rye, spelt, bulgar, semolina, couscous, triticale, graham, kamut and durum flour.
 As its name suggests, gluten is gluey.
 As such, if you are gluten intolerant, you cannot digest the gluey gluten portion of the protein.
+This undigested gluten forms deposits on the intestinal walls which the body recognizes as a foreign substance and sends the immune system into the area to “kill” this “foreign” invader.

 And in our society, gluten is eaten at least daily - even 3 to 6 times daily - launching an immune system response each time!

 This is only the tip of the iceberg for people with gluten intolerance; this immune response sets up a whole devastating chain reaction that involves, not just the digestive tract, but the entire body – as you’ll soon see.
+While gluten sensitivity lies on a spectrum of severity, even the mild form causes chronic problematic Symptoms of Gluten Intolerance that, unfortunately, are usually never diagnosed.

-Digestive tract Damage
+Digestive Tract Damage from

 The local immune response in the digestive tract begins to cause inflammation and damage, leading to digestive symptoms like: bloating, diarrhea, constipation, gas, gastroesophageal reflux, gastritis, colitis symptoms, cramping, etc.

 These symptoms can be severe, mild or even absent depending upon the severity of your gluten intolerance- and can even be as surprising as Gluten Intolerance and Infertility The walls of the digestive tract are lined with immune cells and Good Bacteria that form a protective barrier.
+This lining protects against infectious agents such as bacteria, parasites, and fungus.
+If you have gluten intolerance and continue to eat gluten, the constant inflammation wears away this immune barrier and makes you more likely to get infections, from colds to parasites.

 This condition of Increased Intestinal Permeability or Leaky Gut Syndrome not only creates a whole body immune reaction -but can contribute to what we call Early Symptoms of Fibromyalgia, and is the probable cause of autoimmune disorders and most other chronic health problems!!